trieucamtoan/price-check/README.md

 - Retrieve product info, user info, comment info for every product and the wishlist info
 - Add/Edit/Update/Delete Product
 - Add/Edit/Update/Delete URL of the product
-- Update Product info
 - The lowest price of the product is shown
-- Web scraping on lowest price (although it takes 10-20 seconds to update the price)
+- Web scraping on lowest price (although it takes 10-15 seconds to update the price and it will update the price again for every 30 minutes)

 ## Not-working features
 - Adding/Update product image (It was working locally but we had to remove it when deploying on Docker because of write permission issue)
+- Push notification through web UI and email to notice user when the price is dropped

+## Other useful notes
+- When signing up, user will have full privillege to the system since we did not implement admin, moderator and user role
+- User is able to update the price manually but the price will be overwritten if the scraper finds out the actual price.
+- Users can only delete their own comments but not someone else.
+- The backend is protected against SQL Injection, XSS and CSRF attack.
+- The UI is responsive to various screen.

+## Accessible URL
+- Navigate to localhost:3000 to see the website.
+- localhost:3000/product/all to see all the products

 # Command for Running locally
 ## Prerequisite